- Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Mumbai’s social scene is deceptively big and lively parties can be found most nights of the week.
 With the Bollywood scene based in and around the city, don’t be surprised to spot local film stars at one of its trendy nightclubs or bars.

 For a roaring night out on the town, expats can opt for a cocktail on any of the many rooftop bars that overlook the Arabian Sea, or an evening stroll on the bustling Colaba Causeway.
-They can enjoy the delights of the city's dance clubs in Churchgate or Juhu, and a craft beer or a sophisticated glass of wine in the chic and stylish Bandra area – where looking good and being seen is all in a day’s work.
+They can enjoy the delights of the city's dance clubs in Churchgate or Juhu, and a craft beer or a sophisticated glass of wine in the chic and stylish Bandra area – where looking good and being seen are all in a day’s work.

 Shopping in Mumbai